droglenc/NCMTH107/modules/CE/RRegression_CE2.md

 ## Willow Flycatcher Migration
 <img src="zimgs/willow_flycatcher.jpg" alt="Willow Flycatcher" class="img-right">
 [Yong and Finch (1997)](https://www.fs.fed.us/rmrs/publications/migration-willow-flycatcher-along-middle-rio-grande) hypothesized that larger Willow Flycatchers (*Empidonax traillii*) migrated up the Middle Rio Grande River earlier than small willow flycatchers.
 To test this hypothesis they captured flycatchers on several days during their migration and measured the wing length (mm; an index of overall body size) of each bird.
 They recorded the date that the bird was captured as a Julian date (days since Jan.
 1).
-The results of their study are found in [Flycatcher.csv](https://raw.githubusercontent.com/droglenc/NCData/master/Flycatcher.csv).
+The results of their study are found in Flycatcher.csv ([data](https://raw.githubusercontent.com/droglenc/NCData/master/Flycatcher.csv), [meta](https://raw.githubusercontent.com/droglenc/NCData/master/Flycatcher_meta.txt)).
 Load these data into R and produce results that can be used to answer the questions below.

 1. What is the explanatory variable?
 1. What is the response variable?